 This section summarizes how to deploy a standalone Tanzu Kubernetes Grid management cluster.
 Deploying a management cluster completes the Tanzu Kubernetes Grid installation process and makes Tanzu Kubernetes Grid operational.

-After you have performed the steps described in Install the Tanzu CLI and Other Tools for Use with Standalone Management Clusters, you can deploy management clusters to vSphere 6.7, vSphere 7, vSphere 8, AWS, or Azure.
+After you have performed the steps described in Install the Tanzu CLI and Kubernetes CLI for Use with Standalone Management Clusters, you can deploy management clusters to vSphere 7, vSphere 8, AWS, or Azure.

 The management cluster is a Kubernetes cluster that runs Cluster API operations on a specific cloud provider to create and manage workload clusters on that provider.
 The management cluster is also where you configure the shared and in-cluster services that the workload clusters use.

-You can deploy management clusters in two ways:
+You can deploy a management cluster in two ways:

 You can deploy and manage standalone Tanzu Kubernetes Grid management clusters on: